benedekrozemberczki/diff2vec/README.md

 ### Options

-Learning and inference of boosted generative models is handled by the `main.py` script which provides the following command line arguments.
+Learning of the embedding is handled by the `main.py` script which provides the following command line arguments.

 ```
   --seed INT                 Random seed for numpy, tensorflow